gian-luca1416/fhgr-neuroscience-hackathon/README.md

 - Add settings into config.py file
 - If there is an EEG file set in the config file, it will be analyzed - so no stream will be started and no IDUN device is required
 - If not, a realtime feed will start
+  - Remember to calibrate for yourself using the config file
+    - This needs time
+    - Play with the signals threshold and see how many signals get generated while listening to music you like or dislike
+      - You want many signals for your favorite music and few signals for music you don't like
   - IDUN Guardian needs to be connected
     - Address is set in guardian_client.py
     - API key is set in config file